I've had a long career of teaching a variety of creative writing, literature, and general education courses in a variety of contexts.

 Inscape is the student arts magazine of William Jewell College.
 Appearing annually, we publish publish poetry, fiction, creative nonfiction, music, as well as visual and digital art in both a web and print copy.
 Since assuming the position of Inscape's faculty adviser, I have expanded the editorial board of Inscape to include students from across arts-related departments, facilitated the development of a website companion to our print issue in order to better showcase visual and digital art, and secured additional institutional funding via internal grants.

-I have directed two honors projects in creative nonfiction and poetry.
+I have directed three honors projects, two in poetry and one in creative nonfiction.
 At Jewell, honors projects are a year-long undertaking that mirrors the creation of a master's thesis as students produce both a body of creative writing (e.g., a poetry chapbook, a collection of essays) as well as a critical introduction.
 In the critical portion of their project, students position their work within the genre as well as within a constellation of model texts.
 As adviser, in addition to providing feedback on creative work, I suggest model texts and help students understand the nature of their project within the larger framework of the genre.
 I also assist students in considering the broader themes that emerge as they expand their writing in to a collection as opposed to a single essay or poem.
 Projects conclude with an oral defense in front of a faculty committee.
 All of the projects I've advised to date have been successful.

 "Dr. Williams is honest about the quality of our work and gives us theoretical tools to understand what creative nonfiction is.
 She guides us enough to keep us going but not so much, so that we keep the freedom for exploring and creativity."